DTjomsland/t3a1-workbook/README.md

 ## Q9: Explain data types, using examples from the JavaScript programming language

 Data types are a feature of all programming languages, but these types often differ from language to language.
-A datatype is a classification that specifies the type of value and what type of relational or logical operations can be are allowed to be used on it.
+A data type is a classification that specifies the type of value and what type of relational or logical operations can be are allowed to be used on it.
 Common data types in most languages include, but are not limited to, integers, booleans, floats, strings, and arrays.

 In JavaScript, there are eight primitive types of data.
 These primitive data types include strings, booleans, numbers, BigInt, Symbol, object ,null, and undefined.
 Of these eight basic data types, seven are primitive and one, Object, is non-primitive.
 Object is non-primitive because it can store collections of data while the others can only store one single data. *Below are some examples of data types in JavaScript.*